 The Arizona Diamondbacks Foundation launched the D-backs Give Back Youth Jersey Program in the Spring of 2014 in response to the financial crisis that many Arizona little leagues were facing.
 Providing at-risk leagues with high-quality jerseys and caps, the D-backs Give Back Youth Jersey Program has significantly offset diminishing resources and allowed participating leagues to reallocate funds toward equipment, registration fees and facility improvements.
-In partnership with Fry's Food Stores and Tide, the program includes 94 leagues across Arizona with more than 50,000 participating youth baseball and softball players.
+In partnership with Fry's Food Stores, Tide, and Steward Health, the program includes 94 leagues across Arizona with more than 50,000 participating youth baseball and softball players.

 The D-backs Give Back PLAY BALL fund, supported by Chase and Western Refining, supports the outstanding efforts of Arizona's dedicated coaches and mentors to expand the game of baseball and softball and inspire Arizona's kids to PLAY BALL.
 Each month during the Major League Baseball season, the Arizona Diamondbacks Foundation together with Chase and Western Refining will award up to ten $1,000 grants to Arizona based youth sports teams.
 Any Arizona youth team, league or organization can apply for funds to support player equipment, training for youth players or coaches, assistance with fees and expenses or facility improvements.

 The Arizona Diamondbacks are proud to be the only Major League Baseball team to host a youth baseball and softball tournament for Native American youth.
 The 19th annual Inter-Tribal Tournaments, held in June of 2017, hosted more than 1,300 participants, hailing from 5 states and representing 36 Native American tribes.